 The Monitor curates tech news, IT trends, productivity tips, and SaaS updates to make staying in the know as easy as opening your inbox.

-BetterIT gives admins a space to ask questions, share best practices, network with like-minded professionals, and joke about the most recent IT fires that they had to manage.
+BetterIT gives admins a space to ask questions and share best practices.
+It’s also a place to network with like-minded professionals, and joke about their recent IT challenges.

 Altitude is a two-day conference that brings together IT and SaaSOps professionals to explore the changing digital workplace, define best practices, and build a network of their peers.
-A lot of learning happens during the conference, but not without equal amounts of bonding (and nearly equal amounts of partying).
-Altitude is the place where the BetterCloud community can physically be together and enjoy the company of people with similar professional interests and struggles.
+A lot of learning happens during the conference.
+But, of course, not without equal amounts of bonding (and nearly equal amounts of partying).
+Altitude is the place where the BetterCloud community physically comes together and enjoy the company of people with similar professional interests and struggles.

 Community is an integral part of what we do, and it has helped guide the direction that we have taken our product in, which brings us to…